-- 4.8.1 The Prairie Gateway Area Structure Plan shall be created from a Collaborative Planning Project, pursuant to Section 3.2, to guide land use planning within the southern portion of the Key Focus Area lands as identified in Map 2.
-The Area Structure Plan will be a Rocky View County statutory plan.

-- 4.8.2 The Prairie Gateway Area Structure

-Plan shall be supported through

-implementation of a shared investment,

-shared services and shared benefit

-framework and governance model

-created pursuant to Section 3.2.
-Formal

-agreements between The City of Calgary

-and Rocky View County will be required

-to implement the framework.
+- 4.8.1 The Prairie Gateway Area Structure Plan shall be created from a Collaborative Planning Project, pursuant to Section 3.2, to guide land use planning within the Key Focus Area lands as identified in Map 2.
+The Area Structure Plan will be a Rocky View County statutory plan. - 4.8.2 The Prairie Gateway Area Structure Plan shall be supported through implementation of a shared investment, shared services and shared benefit framework and governance model created pursuant to Section 3.2.
+Formal agreements between The City of Calgary and Rocky View County will be required to implement the framework.

-- 4.8.3 Lands within this Key Focus Area should be administered in accordance with Section 8 of this Plan. - 4.8.4 Consideration may be given for a future Collaborative Planning Project for the north portion of the Key Focus Area that is not currently part of the Area Structure Plan, as determined appropriate by agreement of the municipalities.
+- 4.8.3 Lands within this Key Focus Area should be administered in accordance with Section 8 of this Plan. - 4.8.4 Consideration may be given for a future Collaborative Planning Project for the lands north of the Southeast Railway Corridor Key Focus Area and south of Highway 560 (Glenmore Trail), not currently part of the Area Structure Plan, as determined appropriate by agreement of the municipalities.